tanman6711/BIOL7263_GenomeBiology/Project_report.md

 # Final project report
-# Title: Opsins and differentially expressed phototransduction genes in Alpheus heterochaelis
+# Title: Opsins and differentially expressed phototransduction genes in *Alpheus heterochaelis*

 This is my final report for my project on snapping shrimp eye transcriptomics!
-For this project I wanted to look at what opsin genes are expressed in snapping shrimp.
+For this project I wanted to look at what opsin genes are expressed in *A. heterochaelis*.
 I also wanted to look at differential expression in genes related to phototransduction between animals that were light and dark adapted.
 Currently there is no work done on what opsin genes are found in snapping shrimp or how they regulate phototransduction genes when